UK insurance industry promises pension annuity reforms

 "It is critical to make sure savers have all the appropriate information they need easily to hand to make the best possible choice at retirement," said Otto Thoresen, the ABI's director general, in a statement.
 "This means changing the retirement process so that shopping around and providing medical information is built into it."

-The ABI, whose annuity-offering members include the likes of Aviva (AV.L), Standard Life (SL.L) and Legal & General (LGEN.L), said pension providers will have to ask all their customers for information about their health and lifestyle so as to help those eligible to get an enhanced rate, an option many are unaware of.
+The ABI, whose annuity-offering members include the likes of Aviva, Standard Life and Legal & General, said pension providers will have to ask all their customers for information about their health and lifestyle so as to help those eligible to get an enhanced rate, an option many are unaware of.

 Providers will also give savers a comparison of annuity quotes and will have a conversation with those approaching retirement that would include a "high-level overview of alternatives to annuities", the ABI said.